pkamenarsky/synchron/README.md

 *TODO* Talk about state machine in data vs code; "reification of time"; "reinversion of control"

+*TODO* Talk about interesting and unexplored applications of syncrhronous programming

+*TODO* Contrast with FRP

 *TODO* External events

 *TODO* Connectors